 Supportive care for aHUS patients includes plasma infusion or plasma exchange (also called apheresis or plasmapheresis), with dialysis as needed for kidney injury or renal failure.
 While patient responses to plasma therapies may be mixed, it’s widely available around the globe and therefore often used as a first line medical treatment due to this broad availability.
-Currently eculizumab is the only approved therapeutic drug for treating patients with aHUS, but eculizumab is not available in all nations and drug access may be restricted by governmental regulations by country or healthcare policy.
+Eculizumab was the first approved therapeutic drug for treating patients with aHUS, followed in Oct 2019 by FDA approval of ravulizumab, for but eculizumab is not available in all nations and drug access may be restricted by governmental regulations by country or healthcare policy.

 Patients may be referred by their primary care doctor to a physician with special medical training in areas such as: nephrology (kidney or renal diseases), hematology (blood disorders), immunology (immune issues, to include the complement system), or other specialty area (oncology or hem-onc for example).
 Since aHUS can be an inherited condition passed down in the family (genetic HUS or familial aHUS), sometimes geographic locations can have several aHUS cases grouped together.
 Otherwise, aHUS is so rare that most doctors never diagnose or treat a single case of atypical HUS in their medical careers.
 Exact numbers of aHUS patients are difficult to determine, but this mathematical approach can help determine an estimated worldwide number of aHUS cases.
 Currently the 2017 world population clock indicates about 7.5 billion people on earth, and aHUS literature refers to an estimated 1 to 2 atypical HUS patients per million population.
 Given that 7.5 billion people is equivalent to 7500 million, statistically there could be an estimated 7,500 to 15,000 people around the world with atypical HUS.
 Due to family inheritance of genetic factors among some aHUS patients, logic leads to the possibility of some so-called geographic ‘aHUS hotspots’ or regions with a small concentration of atypical HUS patients likely treated by the same specialty practice or physician in their region.